 Light the wooden wick at the base of the wick (WHERE THE WICK AND THE WAX MEET). allow the flame to flow naturally across the wick.
 Make sure that the top surface of the wax melts all the way to the edge of the candle before extinguishing the flame — this may take between 2 to 4 hours after lighting.
 A full pool of melted wax will keep the candle from tunneling, or leaving wax on the sides of the vessel.
 Your flame height may vary, and may occasionally even appear to self-extinguish.
 Even a low flame will continue to heat, and the flame height should return shortly.
 Your lite and bloom candle performs best when kept lit for 3 to 4 hours.
-YOUR FIRST LITE MUST BE 4 HOURS
+YOUR FIRST LITE MUST BE A MINIMUM OF 1 HOUR

 It's important to always keep your wooden wick trimmed to around 1/8", which is shorter than you might think.
 You'll want to knock off any ash from the tip of your wick before relighting, and ensure you have a full melt pool before blowing out your candle.